How The Work Works?

 Millennial entrepreneurs worldwide have launched about twice as many businesses as boomers and Millennials are discovering entrepreneurship significantly earlier than boomers did: while the boomers launched their first businesses at roughly 35 years old, so-called “millennipreneurs” are setting out around 27.

 More Brits are joining the freelance ranks.
-1/6 of UK workforce are self-employed (2015) and western society hasn’t seen a change this significant in more than a century.
+1/7 of the UK workforce are self-employed and western society hasn’t seen a change this significant in more than a century.
 Since the crash of 2008, self-employment has skyrocketed in the UK.

 Are the young adults of today, more likely to take risks than the previous generations – or could it be that the opportunities of a digital world offer unconventional ways of making money which our parents didn’t have?